What makes the Women’s Business Network (WBN) such a special Business Networking Group?

 MISSED THE GRACE PERIOD: If you are past the 7 day grace period your account will be suspended and you will lose your tenure and have to re-apply and be voted back into your chapter.

 Best Practice is to pay your annual dues at the beginning of your anniversary month.
 If you pay by check be sure to pay the first week of your anniversary month to allow for mailing and processing time.
 Paying in the first week will not change your anniversary date and you will save yourself from undue stress.
-Payments can be made online or by check.
+Payments can be made online.